AliMohElsayed/ProMart_System/README.md

 ### 🎯 5.
 Aletheia Recommendation Engine
 - Personalized product recommendations using **SVD (Singular Value Decomposition)**
 - Learns from each customer’s purchase history and ratings

+### 🎯 6.
+Odoo
+We integrated ProMart with **Odoo ERP** to take advantage of its robust features:
+- Admin can manage inventory, customers, and products
+- Real-time sales dashboards
+- Seamless integration with our ML models
+- Handles automated emails for sign-up, purchase, and password reset

 ---

 ## 🏗 System Architecture